Saturday, May 19, 2012

 1984: Richard Carpenter married his wife Mary in Downey, California.

-1984: The Pink Floyd album Dark Side of the Moon made it 10 consecutive years on the album chart.
+1984: The Pink Floyd album Dark Side of the Moon made it 10 consecutive years (520 weeks in a row) on the Album chart as one of the Top 200 top-selling albums of the week.

 1985: The television special Motown Returns to the Apollo aired on NBC.